 xvi) According to the information and explanations given to us company is not requiredto be registered under section 45-IA of Reserve Bank of India.

 Report on Internal Financial Controls Over Financial Reporting Annexure "B"to the Independent Auditor's Report of even date on the Financial Statements of BhaskarAgrochemicals Limited

 Report on the Internal Financial Controls under Clause (i) of Sub-section 3 of Section143 of the Companies Act 2013 ("the Act")

-We have audited the internal financial controls over financial reporting of BhaskarAgrochemicals Limited ("the Company") as of March 31 2018 in conjunction withour audit of the financial statements of the Company for the year ended on that date.
+We have audited the internal financial controls over financial reporting of BhaskarAgrochemicals Limited ("the Company") as of March 31 2021 in conjunction withour audit of the financial statements of the Company for the year ended on that date.

 Management's Responsibility for Internal Financial Controls

 The Company's management is responsible for establishing and maintaining internalfinancial controls based on the internal control over financial reporting criteriaestablished by the Company considering the essential components of internal control statedin the Guidance Note on Audit of Internal Financial Controls Over Financial Reportingissued by the Institute of Chartered Accountants of India.
 These responsibilities includethe design implementation and maintenance of adequate internal financial controls thatwere operating effectively for ensuring the orderly and efficient conduct of its businessincluding adherence to company's policies the safeguarding of its assets the preventionand detection of frauds and errors the accuracy and completeness of the accountingrecords and the timely preparation ofreliable financial information as required underthe Companies Act 2013.